Outback Family History

 Hugh Shaws grave 2015

-In Nov 1895 the Mayor was injured while fighting a fire but not too seriously.
-James Shaw was to retire as Mayor in 1895 and gives a banquet on 15 Nov 1895 for all Councilors and leading citizens of Coolgardie.
-On 21 Jul 1897 James Shaw returned to Coolgardie after many months absence, he was then to return to South Australia and then traveled to England by sea where he died on the 16th Sept 1910 at the age of 64yrs.
+In November 1895, the Mayor was injured while fighting a fire, but not too seriously.
+James Shaw was to retire as Mayor in 1895 and gave a banquet on 15 November for all Councillors and leading citizens of Coolgardie.
+On 21 Jul 1897, James Shaw returned to Coolgardie after many months’ absence.
+He was then to return to South Australia and then traveled to England by sea where he died on the 16th Sept 1910 at the age of 64yrs.

 The following two tabs change content below.